jscodelover/dev-desk-chatting-app/README.md

 ## Firebase

-- create a account in firebase
+- create an account in firebase
 - Copy the firebase credentials
 - create a .env file using .envtemplate
 - add firebase credentials in .env file